thompmatt/sudoku-checker/README.md

 # SudokuBoardCheck
 This program is the very simple C program that takes a file as input and outputs whether a Sudoku board is valid or not.
+It uses an algorithm to compare each number to every element in its same row and columns.
 With this project, I practiced the following topics:
 - Fundamental C syntax
 - C arrays
 - How to dynamically allocate on the heap using malloc(), free()
 - Address arithmetic

-The file must be in the following format:
+The input file must be in the following format:
 ```
 N // Where N is the number of rows and columns
 1,2,3,4,5